 Jamie Leach is a self-described “Innovationer™” who, after a close call with her seven-month-old son, leveraged her experience as a registered nurse and mom to start Leachco, Inc., a small, family-owned business based in Ada, Oklahoma, that’s determined to make the world safer for babies.

-An overzealous government agency, however, is just as determined to punish the company—seeking to declare one of their infant products a “safety hazard” through arbitrary proceedings and projections of imaginary consumer behavior.
-With their company pride and livelihoods on the line, the Leaches are fighting back.
+An overzealous government agency, however, is just as determined to punish the company.
+The Consumer Product Safety Commission (CPSC) claims that one of Leachco’s infant products is a “safety hazard.”
+To “prove” its case, the commission is dragging Leachco through arbitrary proceedings based on projections of imaginary consumer behavior.
+With company pride and livelihoods on the line, the Leaches are fighting back.

 Jamie and Clyde Leach formed Leachco in 1988, a few months after their then-seven-month-old Alex nearly fell out of a restaurant highchair.
 Jamie was alarmed, but she quickly repurposed her purse strap to safely secure Alex to the chair.

 Within the next few days, Jamie’s creativity kicked in and she assembled a homemade safety wrap using dental floss, tape, and a kitchen hand towel.
-The “Wiggle Wrap” became an instant hit with other parents and sparked the idea for a company focused on childcare products.
+The “Wiggle Wrap” became an instant hit with other parents and sparked the idea for a company focused on products for young families.

-Today, Leachco boasts a wide variety of products—all designed by Jamie and a staff of around 40 employees, including the couple’s three now-adult children.
-Along the way, Jamie expanded the company from her homemade invention to dozens of successful products including the Podster® infant lounger.
-The Podster® provides parents and caregivers a safe, supervised place for infants.
+Today, Leachco boasts a wide variety of products—all designed by Jamie with assistance from a staff of around 40 employees, including the couple’s three now-adult children.
+Along the way, Jamie expanded the company from one homemade invention to dozens of successful products, including the Podster® infant lounger.
+The Podster® provides parents and caregivers a safe, supervised place for awake infants.
 And it’s popular.
 Leachco has sold 180,000 Podsters® since they hit the market in 2009.

-Even with those warnings, in the 13 years the Podster® has been in use, two infants have died, but not because of the Podster®.
-In one instance, a daycare center placed a baby and a Podster® in a crib and left the baby unsupervised for more than 90 minutes—contrary to Leachco’s warnings, state regulations, and the daycare’s own rules.
+Even with those warnings, in the 13 years the Podster® has been in use, three infants have died, but not because of the Podster®.
+In one instance, a daycare center worker placed a baby and a Podster® in a crib and left the baby, with a bottle in his mouth, unsupervised for more than 90 minutes—contrary to Leachco’s warnings, state regulations, and the daycare’s own rules.
 The daycare lost its license and shut down that facility.
-In the other situation, a three-week-old infant was placed in the Podster® and then placed on an adult bed, between the infant’s adult parents, along with bedding and pillows, for co-sleeping—contrary to Leachco’s express warnings and instructions.
+A similar incident occurred in a home-based daycare, when an infant was left unsupervised for 45 minutes.
+And parents co-slept with their three-week-old daughter in a bed that included a Podster®, bedding, and pillows—all contrary to Leachco’s express warnings and instructions.

-But the Consumer Product Safety Commission (CPSC) blamed Leachco in both cases.
-The agency claims the Podster® is defective because it’s “reasonably foreseeable” that parents and caregivers will ignore express warnings and fail to use common sense.
+But the CPSC blamed Leachco in these cases.
+The agency claims the Podster® is defective—despite its warnings—because it’s “reasonably foreseeable” that parents and caregivers may ignore the warnings and fail to use common sense.

 The claim is absurd: Consumers can ignore the warnings on any product.
 If CPSC’s logic were applied broadly, it would eliminate virtually every product from the market.